2021 Année Napoléon > The Musée National de la Maison Bonaparte (The Bonaparte Family House in Ajaccio)

 Updated 10 November 2020.

-Exposition > “The funeral monuments dedicated to the Bonaparte family in Corsica”
+Discovery of the funerary monuments dedicated to the Bonaparte family in Corsica.

 Follow the Fondation Napoléon’s Facebook page in English.